agentrickard/domain/README.txt

 assigned to all sites _in addition to_ the active domain.

-If you set this value to 'Only show on selected sites,' you will be shown configuration options per node type, as descbied in 4.3.1.1.
+If you set this value to 'Only show on selected sites,' you will be shown configuration options per node type, as described in 4.3.1.1.

 ----
 4.3.1.1   Send to All Affiliates